csaidane/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that I built during my time at Lighthouse Labs.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was built in an attempt to learn and familiarize myself with front end development.
+Everything was built using HTML, CSS (flexbox), JS, jQuery and AJAX.
+It also utilizes Node and Express for back-end purposes.

+I integrated a degree of responsive design into the project to make it usable on different devices.
+To see the breakpoints, simply shrink the size of your browser window and watch how the layout and styling updates to respond to desktop, tablet or mobile devices.

 ## Getting Started